hibbitts-design/demo-docsify-open-course-starter-kit-local/README.md

 2. Find the current GitHub repository URL https://github.com/hibbitts-design/docsify-open-course-starter-kit and replace it with your own repository URL, for example https://github.com/YourGitHubUsername/YourRepositoryName/tree/master/docs
 3. Commit your changes

+🌐 Hosting a Docsify Open Course Site Within Your LMS
+---

+As Docsify Open Course Starter Kit is serverless, it can actually be hosted on many LMSs that support file libraries such as Canvas and Moodle.

+For example, here is a [Docsify Open Course Site hosted within a Canvas course](https://canvas.sfu.ca/courses/44038/files/15884796/download).

+**Hosting a Docsify Open Course Site on your LMS**
+1. Tap **Download** on your repository page
+2. Upload to your LMS file storage area, and unzip the upload file
+3. Based on your LMS, determine the external URL required to load the `index.html` file within the Docsify `Docs` folder.
+In Canvas, an example URL would look similar to `https://canvas.sfu.ca/courses/44038/files/15884796/download`.

 📼 Video Walkthrough of Local Docsify Install/Config
 ---